edadaltocg/edadaltocg.github.io2/README.md

 ## Publishing

-To publish the website to github pages, plase run
+To publish and host the website on github pages, run:

 ```bash
 npm run deploy
 ```

+## Pattern

+...

+## Dynamic Content

+None.
+Because the used adapter is for server side rendering

+## API Endpoints

+## Static Content Endpoints

+## Analytics